aimanh22/IR_Project/README.md

 Experiment 3: Text Classification based on Embedding of feature and original text combined with Deep Learning For Experiments 2 and 3, the pre-trained glove embedding would be required which can be found at:http://nlp.stanford.edu/data/glove.840B.300d.zip.

-For details on Methodology, refer Methodology

-For details on results, refer Results
+For details refer to Report